StarcubeLabs/StarcubeLabs.github.io/_posts/2023-03-13-ldr-postmortem.markdown

 [![2001: A Space Odyssey Orchestra](http://img.youtube.com/vi/zPW9wadnJpo/0.jpg)](https://youtu.be/zPW9wadnJpo "2001: A Space Odyssey Orchestra")

 What you may not immediately see in this orchestra is they have swapped instruments.
 It's besides the point that they sound terrible.
-At any point in time during the actual concert, one of these musicians could blink out of existence and his peer could take his place instantly and play very close to what sounds like a 2001 a space odyssey.
-Funny though that video may be, those musicians are insanely talented.
-Our team exhibited this skill set during the jam; at any point in time if someone needed to leave another team member could pick up about where they left off without skipping a beat.
+At any point in time during the actual concert, one of these musicians could blink out of existence and his peer could take his place instantly and play very close to what sounds like the intro to "2001: a space odyssey".
+Funny though that video may be, consider how talented those musicians must be to play an instrument they aren't familiar with like that.
+Our team exhibited this skillset during the jam; at any point in time if someone needed to leave another team member could pick up about where they left off without skipping a beat.
 You just do not see that level of skill and flexibility just anywhere.
 Only in Starcube ⭐